MTU logo

 How does MTU's thin dealer network affect buyers?

 MTU has roughly 40 authorized service locations in the US, compared to CAT's approximately 200 and Generac's 10,000-plus.
 For data centers and industrial facilities with on-site maintenance staff or national service contracts, the thin network is manageable.
 For distributed commercial sites that rely on local dealer emergency response, MTU's coverage gaps are a real operational risk.
+Globally, Rolls-Royce Power Systems maintains a broader dealer network across Europe, Asia, and the Middle East.

 Does MTU manufacture in the United States?